All other courses in the study program (90 credits) must be passed before the work on the master thesis can be started.

 - Are capable of planning and conducting necessary studies or experiments, organizing and analyzing data acquired, drawing defensible conclusions, and making recommendations based on these

-- Are capable of documenting the results achieved in a scientific project, mastering the terminology of the field
+- Are capable of documenting the results achieved in a research and development project, mastering the terminology of the field

 - Are capable of acquiring new knowledge

-- Are capable of presenting scientific work and results in oral form
+- Are capable of presenting research and development work and results in oral form

-The student shall pick a specific problem of relevance to the master's program.
-The topic must represent a challenge within the specific area and must require that the student adheres to practises that are common within the area.
+The student must pick a specific problem of relevance to the master's program.
+The topic must represent a challenge within the specific area and must require that the student adheres to practices that are common within the area.
 The topic must be preapproved by the supervisor.